Safety

 • There are no services for water, food, or fuel within the monument boundaries.
 Pack in enough water to stay hydrated through the day, or learn about safe ways to treat water for drinking.

-• Some GPS or cell phones might direct travelers to roads that are not suitable for most vehicles.
-Stacyville Road and Roberts Road are commonly misdirected roads.
+• Swift Brook Road is the designated road to the south entrance.
+Some GPS or cell phones might direct travelers to roads that are not suitable for most vehicles.
+Stacyville Road and Roberts Road are commonly misdirected roads and not recommended.
 They are unmaintained, high-clearance 4WD road, not suitable to passenger cars, RVs, or inexperienced drivers.
-Stacyville Road and Roberts Road are not recommended.

 • Sanitary facilities are limited to a few vault toilets.